 In Jesus’ day and during the life of the apostles, porneia was a problem just as it is today.
 History tells us that some of the Roman emperors were homosexuals and Corinth’s temple of Aphrodite had 1,000 priestesses who engaged in “sacred prostitution.”
 The temples, art and culture of the time were consumed with suggestions of porneia just like we experience today.

-Each of you should learn to control his own body in a way that is holy and honorable, not in passionate lust like the heathen, who do not know God.
-1 Thess 4:4-5
+That each of you should learn to control his own body in a way that is holy and honorable, not in passionate lust like the heathen, who do not know God.
+1 Thessalonians 4:4-5 (NASB)

 Second Will – Be Filled With The Holy Spirit